Kimiko12/Mountain_NER/README.md

 # Named Entity Recognition on Mountain Dataset with BERT

-This repository implements a Named Entity Recognition (NER) task using a fine-tuned BERT model.
-The NER model identifies specific entities such as mountain names in text using the IOB (Inside-Outside-Beginning) labeling approach:
+This repository implements a Named Entity Recognition (NER) system using a fine-tuned BERT model.
+The NER model is designed to identify specific entities, such as mountain names, within text using the IOB (Inside-Outside-Beginning) labeling scheme:

 - **B-Mountain**: Beginning of a mountain entity.
 - **I-Mountain**: Inside a mountain entity.